CodeSmell/CamelKafkaConsumer/README.md

 There is a start up script that can be run from the Kafka main directory.

 	./startKafkaScript.sh

+If you installed Kafka using HomeBrew the following commands can be used

+	brew services start zookeeper
+	brew services start kafka

+## Creating a Kafka topic
+Create a Kafka topic

+	bin/kafka-topics.sh --create
+		--replication-factor 1 --partitions 13
+		--topic TestLog
+		--zookeeper localhost:2181

+Verify that the topic is created

+	 bin/kafka-topics.sh --list --zookeeper localhost:2181

 ## Starting Kafka Producer script
 The easiest way to test the application is to use the Kafka producer script: